 In assessing the qualitative factors, it’s important to understand the timing related to events and circumstances.
-The COVID-19 triggering-event was a broad decline in economic conditions that unfolded over a period of time without a distinct beginning and end.
+For example, the COVID-19 triggering-event was a broad decline in economic conditions that unfolded over a period of time without a distinct beginning and end.
 Due to the nature of the pandemic, it seems there is some flexibility in the exact triggering date.

-However, based on current FASB guidance, it does not seem that such flexibility extends to an entire annual reporting period (thus, it is not likely appropriate to conclude that impairment occurred in March but economic circumstances improved in the same year and goodwill recovered).
+Entities not included within the scope of the ASU 2021-03 accounting alternative are not able to deem that the flexibility in exact triggering date extends to an entire annual reporting period (thus, it is not appropriate to conclude that impairment occurred in March 2020 but economic circumstances improved in the same year and goodwill recovered).

 It’s also important to remember that assets like goodwill with fair value-based impairment tests cannot be recovered once impaired.
 In addition, impairment has not been limited to any certain industry or geographic location.